English

 What is a patent?

 A patent will not keep your invention secret.
 In Canada, 18 months after you file an application for a patent, the Patent Office at the Canadian Intellectual Property Office (CIPO) will publish your application.
 This gives other people the opportunity to learn from your invention.
-Generally speaking, patents are obtained on a country-by-country basis, although there are some mechanisms by which an applicant can apply for patents for more than one country in a single application.
+If you have a Canadian patent your intellectual property will be protected throughout Canada, but these protections won’t apply to other countries.
+Likewise, foreign patents do not protect an invention in Canada.

 Criteria for a patent application

-There are three criteria you must meet to patent an invention.
-First, the invention must be new.
-Second, it must be useful.
-Third, it must show inventive originality.
+Lastly, the invention must show inventive originality.
 This means that the invention must not be obvious to someone who is skilled in the area.

 You now have 3 options: